Dreamcast: Reception and legacy

 A Dreamcast European retail demo kiosk is at the Finnish Museum of Games in Tampere, Finland.
 The video game seen on the screen is Sonic Adventure, where Sonic is in Mystic Ruins.

 In December 1999, Next Generation rated the Dreamcast four out of five, writing: "If you want the most powerful system available now, showcasing the best graphics at a reasonable price, this system is for you."
 However, Next Generation gave its future prognosis three out of five, noting that Sony and Nintendo were both due to release more powerful consoles.
 At the beginning of 2000, five Electronic Gaming Monthly reviewers scored the Dreamcast 8.5, 8.5, 8.5, 8.0, and 9.0 out of 10.
 In 2001, the Electronic Gaming Monthly reviewers scored it 9.0, 9.0, 9.0, 9.0, and 9.5 out of 10.
 BusinessWeek named the Dreamcast one of the best products of 1999.

 Reasons cited for the failure of the Dreamcast include consumer excitement for the PS2; a lack of support from EA and Squaresoft, the most popular third parties in the US and Japan respectively; disagreement among executives over Sega's future, and Okawa's lack of commitment to the product; Sega's lack of advertising money, with Bellfield doubting that Sega spent even "half" the $100 million it had pledged to promote the Dreamcast in the US; that the market was not ready for online gaming; Sega's focus on "hardcore" gamers over mainstream consumers; poor timing; and damage to Sega's reputation caused by its several poorly supported previous platforms.
 In GamePro, Blake Snow wrote of "the much beloved [Dreamcast] launched years ahead of the competition but ultimately struggled to shed the negative reputation [Sega] had gained during the Saturn, Sega 32X, and Sega CD days.
 As a result, casual gamers and jaded third-party developers doubted Sega's ability to deliver."

-Eurogamers Dan Whitehead noted that consumers' "wait-and-see" approach, and the lack of support from EA, were symptoms rather the cause of Sega's decline.
+Eurogamers Dan Whitehead noted that consumers' "wait-and-see" approach, and the lack of support from EA, were symptoms rather than the cause of Sega's decline.
 He concluded that "Sega's misadventures during the 1990s had left both gamers and publishers wary of any new platform bearing its name".
 According to 1Up.coms Jeremy Parish, it would be intellectually dishonest to blame Sony for "killing the Dreamcast by overselling the PS2", as Sega's lack of support for previous consoles had made customers hesitant to purchase Dreamcasts.